bigOconstant/Manjaro-Waydroid-Manager/README.md

 -Automation of custom rom creation for waydroid

+-Downloading more up-to-date system and vendor images from Sourceforge.

 -toggle .desktop view on / off for individual apps (You can currently do this manuely with 'Desktopius' from the elementary os flatpak repo.